braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 ## Cloud Data Ingestion

-You can use Braze's [Cloud Data Ingestion][14] to import and maintain user attributes.
+You can use Braze [Cloud Data Ingestion][14] to import and maintain user attributes.

 ## CSV